 New York state is in the middle of a drug and alcohol overdose epidemic.
 From 2010 to 2016, the number of opioid-related deaths in the state rose by 121 percent.
-In Brooklyn, 90 percent of drug-related hospitalizations involved heroin use.
-New York has one of the highest rates of drug and alcohol-related overdoses in the country.
-The rate of drug overdoses in the United States is growing, but in New York state, the numbers are skyrocketing.
+In Brooklyn, 90 percent of drug-related hospitalizations involved heroin use during that span.

 Defining New York’s Addiction Problem

 To complicate things further, there is a lag time between patient death and formal reporting.
 Multiple agencies are involved when an overdose death occurs, causing slow reporting of information.
 Considering these discrepancies, overdose rates for New York state are higher than average on multiple national reports.

-More New Yorkers die from overdoses than homicides, suicides, and car accidents combined.
-Most of these deaths occur in New York City.
+More New Yorkers die from overdoses than homicides, suicides and car accidents combined, according to the New York City health department.
 Overdoses have heavily affected all five New York City boroughs.
-Unfortunately, the number of overdoses from opioids and heroin grows each year.
+Unfortunately, the number of overdoses on opioids and heroin grows each year.

 Those who use opioids are also at a higher risk for trying heroin.
 The progression from prescription opioids to heroin typically occurs due to increased drug tolerance or for financial reasons.
-Many users find heroin to be more cost-effective for habitual use.
+Many users find heroin to be more cost effective for habitual use.

 In New York, statistics show treatment admission rates for heroin and prescription opioid use is significantly higher than national averages.
-In 2014, treatment rates for heroin in New York state reached 468 out of every 100,000 people.
-The national average for the same period was 118 out of every 100,000 people.
+In 2014, the treatment rate for heroin in New York state reached 468 out of every 100,000 people.
+The national average during the same period was 118 out of every 100,000 people.

 If you or a loved one is suffering from an addiction, find an addiction specialist now.
-Family First provides an interventionist in New York, with the option to start treatment immediately.
-Our organization will meet with you and your family to establish an effective intervention.
+Family First provides an interventionist in New York, with the option to be sent to treatment immediately.
+Our specialists will meet with you and your family to establish an effective intervention.

 Our New York intervention process occurs in three phases:

-Family First Intervention, New York
+Family First Intervention in New York